Kilvenmani massacre: Massacre

-The incident occurred when some poor labours were influenced by the Communist Party of India (Marxist) to organise themselves into a campaign for higher wages following the increase in agricultural production as the result of Green revolution in India.
+The incident occurred when some poor labourers were influenced by the Communist Party of India (Marxist) to organise themselves into a campaign for higher wages following the increase in agricultural production as the result of the Green Revolution in India.

-The lands were controlled by powerful families, while the labourers were from an oppressed community.
+The lands were controlled by powerful families, while the labourers were from a marginalized community.
 In 1968, the agricultural labourers of unified Tanjore district formed a union seeking better working conditions and higher wages.
 To mark their union the workers hoisted red flags in their villages, irking their landlords.
 The landlords formed a separate union with yellow flags and started laying off workers belonging to the Communist unions.

 This led to tensions and finally a boycott by all labourers.
 The peasants withheld part of the harvest as a negotiating tactic.
 The Paddy Producers Association, representing the local landlords, organised external labourers to continue the harvest.
 Matters became fraught when a local shopkeeper who supported the protesters was kidnapped by supporters of the landlords and beaten up.
 Protesters attacked the kidnappers, forcing them to release their hostage.
 In the clash, one of the landlords' agents was killed.

 According to eyewitness accounts, on 25 December 1968, at around 10 p.m., the landlords and their 200 henchmen came in lorries and surrounded the hutments, cutting off all routes of escape.
 The attackers shot at the labourers, mortally wounding two of them.
 Labourers and their families could only throw stones to protect themselves or flee from the spot.
 Many of the women and children, and some old men, took refuge in a hut that was 8 ft x 9 ft.
 But the attackers surrounded it and set fire to it, burning them to death.
 The fire was systematically stoked with hay and dry wood.
 Two children thrown out from the burning hut in the hope that they would survive were thrown back into the flames by the arsonists.
 Of six people who managed to come out of the burning hut, two of whom were caught, hacked to death and thrown back into the flame.
 Post this heinous crime, attackers went straight to the police station, demanded protection against reprisals and got it.
 The massacre resulted in death of 44, including 5 aged men, 16 women and 23 children.

 Reacting to the carnage, the then Chief Minister C. Annadurai, sent two of his Cabinet Ministers – PWD Minister M Karunanidhi and Law Minister S. Madhavan – to the site of the incident.
 He also conveyed his condolences and promised action.

 In the subsequent trial, the landlords were convicted of involvement in the event.
 Ten of them were sentenced to 10 years in jail.
 However, an appeal court overturned the conviction.
 Gopalakrishnan Naidu, leader of the Paddy Producers Association, was accused of being behind the massacre.
 The Madras High Court acquitted him in 1975, quashing the Nagapattinam district court judgment awarding him 10 years of imprisonment in 1970.
 He was murdered in a revenge attack in 1980.